-- · You will enjoy this course if you want to study a subject that is both practical and creative. - · GCSE Drama follows on from drama skills that you will have practised in Drama in Years 7-8.
-You will develop your improvisation and acting skills to a higher level. - · You will look at plays in more detail and look at different ways of bringing a script alive on stage. - · You get to explore different themes and issues through empathising with different opinions and viewpoints. - · You may have always wanted to have a go at making a play and performing, making costumes, creating a set or using the lights but never had the chance.
-You can with GCSE Drama. - · You will get the opportunity to go on theatre trips to extend your learning.
+- · You will enjoy this course if you want to study a subject that is both practical and creative. - GCSE Drama follows on from drama work that you will have covered already in Drama in Years 7-8.
+You will develop your improvisation and acting skills to a higher level. - · You will look at plays in more detail and look at different ways of bringing a script alive on stage. - · You get to explore different themes and issues through empathising with different opinions and viewpoints. - You may have always wanted to have a go at making a play and performing, making costumes, creating a set or using the lights but never had the chance.
+You can with GCSE Drama. - \cdot You will get the opportunity to go on some theatre trips to extend your learning.

 You may wish to study Drama and Theatre Arts in more depth at A Level.
-The skills you learn through GCSE Drama are transferable to any industry as communication, team work, empathy, negotiation, critical analysis are vital skills to develop for success in life.
+The skills you learn through GCSE Drama are transferable to any industry as communication is a vital skill to develop for success in life.